EshetuLucas/NurseTodoApp/README.md

 # Database structure.

 I only used 3 collections even though you suggested 4.
-I didn't want to use shiftCollection, Because shift can be an enum and we can use it in task and user model. enum ShiftType {
+I didn't want to use shiftCollection this time but I know I neccssary when want to implement google-cloud task Because shift can be an enum and we can use it in task and user model for this project. enum ShiftType {
   morning,
   evening,
   night,
 }.
 Relationship between user, task, and resident.
 Every task has a user(nurse) and resident associated with it.
 Every user belongs to some shift, so every task has a shift.
 Every user can view all tasks of his/her shift.